-The show chronicles his efforts to cope up with his inexperience as head of state while looking to uncover the truth behind the attack.
-‘Designated Survivor’ premiered in 2016, and has received positive reviews for the performances and writing.
+The show chronicles his efforts to cope with his inexperience as Head of State while looking to uncover the truth behind the attack.
+‘Designated Survivor’ premiered in 2016 and has received positive reviews for the performances and writing.
 The show balances the personal challenges of the protagonist with professional hardships.
 For this article, I have taken into account shows that hold narrative characteristics similar to this one.
 So, without further ado, here’s the list of best shows similar to ‘Designated Survivor’ that are our recommendations.
-You can watch several of these series like ‘Designated Survivor’ on Netflix, Hulu or Amazon Prime
+You can watch several of these series like ‘Designated Survivor’ on Netflix, Hulu, or Amazon Prime

 10. Scandal (2012–2018)

 Created by Shonda Rhimes, ‘Scandal’ follows Kerry Washington as Olivia Pope, a former White House Communications Director who starts her own crisis management firm.
-In that endeavour, she comes to realize her clients are not the only ones with secrets.
-The show explores the intricacies of one of the most infamous aspects of America’s political administration, i.e. scandals.
-‘Scandal’, which premiered on ABC in 2012, consists of seven seasons, with the last airing in 2018.
-The show has received positive reviews for its concept, writing and performances.
+In that endeavor, she comes to realize her clients are not the only ones with secrets.
+The show explores the intricacies of one of the most infamous aspects of America’s political administration, i.e., scandals.
+The show has received positive reviews for its concept, writing, and performances.

 9. Boss (2011–2012)

 Created by Iranian American screenwriter Farhad Safinia, ‘Boss’ follows Mayor Tom Kane as he rises up the ranks of political muscle in Chicago, but he has one big challenge – he is diagnosed with dementia with Lewy bodies.
 The show masterfully develops the political intrigue with the protagonist’s personal challenges which intersect, creating a gripping narrative.
 While the writing structures the narrative with coherency, the cast makes it an immensely fetching storyline.
-The show premiered in 2011 and consists of two seasons.
-Though the first season’s quality often dipped in a couple of episodes, the second season is brilliantly crafted, for which it earned a rating of 89% on Rotten Tomatoes.
 The show won a couple of nominations in its run of two seasons.
 Kelsey Grammer, who essays the role of Tom Kane, won the “Best Actor — Television Series Drama” and the Golden Globe in 2012.
 The show itself was nominated for a “Best Television Series — Drama” in the same year.

 8. Homeland (2011-)

-While ‘Homeland’ is primarily categorised as a spy thriller, it has seamlessly transited into essentially becoming a political thriller.
+While ‘Homeland’ is primarily categorized as a spy thriller, it has seamlessly transited into essentially becoming a political thriller.
 The show has been adapted by writers Howard Gordon and Alex Gansa from Israeli filmmaker Gideon Raff’s drama series ‘Prisoners of War’ (2010-2012).
-‘Homeland’ follows Claire Danes as Carrie Mathison, CIA operative who suffers from bipolar disorder.
+‘Homeland’ follows Claire Danes as Carrie Mathison, a CIA operative has bipolar disorder.
 Her paranoia leads her to become convinced that a prisoner of war has been turned by al-Qaeda and is now planning to carry out a terrorist attack on America.
-The first two seasons of the show are masterfully written, directed and performed, but it saw a dip in the quality in further seasons, for which it has received some criticism.
+The first two seasons of the show are masterfully written, directed, and performed, but it saw a dip in the quality in further seasons, for which it has received some criticism.
 Nonetheless, ‘Homeland’ is an engaging political thriller and is sure to engage the viewers.

 7. Show Me a Hero (2015)

 Adapted from Lisa Belkin’s book of the same name, which was published in 1999, ‘Show Me a Hero’ follows Nick Wasicsko, a Mayor in Yonkers, New York.
-The show chronicles the white middle-class neighbourhood’s resistance to the federally mandated scattered-site public housing development in the city, and the kind of role Wasicso plays in it.
+The show chronicles the white middle-class neighborhood’s resistance to the federally mandated scattered-site public housing development in the city and the kind of role Wasicso plays in it.
 The show provided a microscopic view of the story, which is credited to the cerebral writing by David Simon and journalist William F. Zorzi.
-Oscar Isaac does well in getting into the skin of the character which helps in raising the dramatic tension all the more, for which he won a Golden Globe for “Best Actor – Miniseries or Television Film”.
+Oscar Isaac does well in getting into the skin of the character, which helps in raising the dramatic tension all the more, for which he won a Golden Globe for “Best Actor – Miniseries or Television Film.”

 6. The Good Wife (2009-2016)

 Often cited as the “last great drama” by many critics, ‘The Good Wife’ has been consistent throughout its run of seven seasons.
-Co-created by Robert King and Michelle King, the political-legal drama follows Julianna Margulies as Alicia Florrick, a woman who also always been a “good wife” to her husband, who is a former state’s attorney.
-However, she has to climb the ranks of the legal professional when he is caught in sex and corruption scandal and is put behind bars.
-Alicia now has to balance the family life and also handle responsibilities of being a litigator in a law firm.
+Co-created by Robert King and Michelle King, the political-legal drama follows Julianna Margulies as Alicia Florrick, a woman who has also been a “good wife” to her husband, who is a former state attorney.
+However, she has to climb the ranks of the legal professional when he is caught in a sex and corruption scandal and is put behind bars.
+Alicia now has to balance family life and also handle the responsibilities of being a litigator in a law firm.
 The show intrinsically weaves its narrative with the perceptive view of society, politics, and law.
-It has been a critical favourite and has never dipped in its quality throughout the seven seasons.

 5. Borgen (2010-2013)

 A Danish political drama series, ‘Borgen’ follows Birgitte Nyborg’s rise to the pinnacle of the political world and becoming the prime minister.
 Created by screenwriter Adam Price, the show chronicles and maps the fictitious political climate along the lines of the political scenario of Denmark.
-In addition, the narrative infuses subdued drama with seat clenching thrills.
+In addition, the narrative infuses the subdued drama with seat-clenching thrills.
 The show premiered in 2010 and spans over three seasons.
-The series has been nominated for a couple of awards such as two “Best International” awards at the BAFTAs, winning one and one Peabody Award, to name a few.
-With the short number seasons consisting of just ten episodes, ‘Borgen’ is a good and compact watch.
+The series has been nominated for a couple of awards, such as two “Best International” awards at the BAFTAs, winning one and one Peabody Award, to name a few.
+With the short number of seasons consisting of just ten episodes, ‘Borgen’ is a good and compact watch.